ahkab/ahkab/doc/misc/A-Good-Idea.rst

 the circuit, quantities that make no sense in the physical world.

-After going down the road of compulsive circuit simulation, little is left of the initial, promising design and our young engineer feels like hitting his head against the keyboard of his workstation.
+After going down the road of compulsive circuit simulation, little is left of the initial, promising design and our young engineer feels lost, frustrated and he's metaphorically about to hitting his head against the keyboard of his workstation.

-And: where's the fun of doing circuit design this way?
+*Where's the fun of doing circuit design this way?*

 In the end
 ''''''''''